HSLdevcom/jore4-ui/README.md

 ## Setting up dependencies for local development

-Run `./scripts/start-dependencies.sh` to set up microservices required for local development using Docker Compose.
+Run `./scripts/development.sh start:deps` to set up microservices required for local development using Docker Compose.
 Script uses JORE4 project's shared Docker Compose bundle defined in [`jore4-docker-compose-bundle`](https://github.com/HSLdevcom/jore4-docker-compose-bundle) repository.

-Edit `start-dependencies.sh` script if you want to start only certain subset of our microservices.
+Edit the beginning of the `development.sh` script if you want to start only certain subset of our microservices.

-For overriding settings defined in the base Docker Compose file just edit `docker/docker-compose.custom.yml` and run `./scripts/start-dependencies.sh` again.
+For overriding settings defined in the base Docker Compose file just edit `docker/docker-compose.custom.yml` and run `./scripts/development.sh start:deps` again.

-If you wish to persist the data in the database, start dependencies with `./scripts/start-dependencies.sh --volume` By default, the script starts e2e dependencies as well.
+If you wish to persist the data in the database, start dependencies with `./scripts/development.sh start:deps --volume` By default, the script starts e2e dependencies as well.
-If you don't need them, you can start the dependencies with `./scripts/start-dependencies.sh --skip-e2e`
+If you don't need them, you can start the dependencies with `./scripts/development.sh start:deps --skip-e2e`

-Docker containers can be stopped gracefully by running `./stop-dependencies.sh`
+Docker containers can be stopped gracefully by running `./scripts/development.sh stop`

 If the Docker Compose setup seems to be in somehow non-working state, you can remove all containers by running `docker rm --force $(docker ps -aq)` and then start dependencies again.

-You can also start the dependencies and run all seeds by running `./scripts/setup-dependencies-and-seed.sh`.
+You can also start the dependencies and run all seeds by running `./scripts/development.sh setup:env`.
 This will also download a database dump for each database from Azure and you will need to log in when prompted.
-Internally the script calls `start-dependencies.sh` and forwards any arguments (eg. `--volume` and `--skip-e2e`) to it.
+You can use arguments (eg. `--volume` and `--skip-e2e`) when using `setup:env`.

 ## Loading single dump into development database